MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 ### Microsoft Teams Admin | Ask for Business Justification when Microsoft Teams environment is created

-This flow runs daily and checks if new environments of type [Microsoft Teams](https://docs.microsoft.com/power-platform/admin/about-teams-environment) have been created.
+This flow runs daily and checks whether new environments of type [Microsoft Teams](https://docs.microsoft.com/power-platform/admin/about-teams-environment) have been created.
 Team owners who have created a Microsoft Teams environments receive an adaptive card via Teams that prompts them to provide a business justification.

 ![Ask for Business Justification when Microsoft Teams environment is created](media/teams-1.png "Ask for Business Justification when Microsoft Teams environment is created")